 Want To Learn More About Coverages?
 See Our Complete Defensive Coverage Guide Here

-Split field coverages are when the defense plays one type of coverage to one half of the field and another coverage on the other half.
+Split field coverages are when the defense plays one type of coverage to one half of the field and another on the other half.
 The variety in coverages helps coaches become more multiple and flexible when trying to stop both the run and the pass.

 This combination of coverages can be used against any personnel and formations that the coaches wish.
 The 2-high safety look is also a great way to get the safeties into the run fit.